 Smartline has the most complicated VoIP pricing on the list, offering a starting price of $9.99 per user per month.
 The upgraded Toll-Free Number plan starts at $19.99, which offers the same basic features with added support for toll-free phone numbers.
 Be aware both plans are very basic.
 If you want a local area code number and a toll-free number, you’ll need to pay for the Unlimited plan ($9.99) and the Toll-Free Number plan ($19.99) together, coming out to a total of $29.98 per month.

 Sideline’s pricing also starts at $9.99 a month, although hunting down this information can be difficult.
 Their actual price chart is hidden inside a help center article.
-There are four plans offered: Standard, Team Number, Enterprise, and Pro.
+There are three plans offered: Standard, Team Number, and Enterprise.
 Each one offers access to different features; no plan offers all features at once.
 You won’t be able to access all of their features no matter how much you pay, which makes things even more confusing.
 For example, you’ll have the option to share a number with teammates or own a personal second number, but you’re unable to do both.
 That’s a deal-breaker for most startups and small businesses looking to scale. ⚖️

 2. Features: which one struts the best stuff?